MobCat/MacroMap/README.md

 ![kalimdor](https://cdn.discordapp.com/attachments/1063759326340186172/1137393000889208852/image.png)

 # What is this?
-This is a two part basic python tool for translating WoW's md5 labeled minimap tile data back into real file names.
+This is a two part basic python tool for translating WoW's md5 labeled minimap tile data back into real file names.<br>
-The 2nd part of this tool will convert the blps into pngs and then compile those pngs into one large png for each zone.
+The 2nd part of this tool will convert the blps into pngs and then compile those pngs into one large png for each zone.<br>
+If you just want to see the compiled maps and don't want to setup and run this tool, you can view them all [here](https://archive.org/details/WoWMaps).<br>
+MacroMap has been tested on most versions of World of Warcraft from 0.5.3.3368 All the way to 3.3.5.12340<br>
+WoW 4.0 (cataclysm) Is going to take more work to figure out and I need to fix WMO rendering first.<br>
+You can see all the testing data at the end of this readme.

 # Limitations
-- I don't know how to correctly extract patchs, and the expansion data over top of that.
-So you can have a 3.3.5 map. not just a 3.0.0 map.<br>
-All testing was done on wow 3.3.5 though.<br>
-(you can open and merge all MPQs with MPQeditor, but I end up with a lot of 0kb blp files and empty folders that don't have a corresponding entry in the md5 trs file.
-I'm getting a lot more consistent results just extracting the common MPQs)
+- MPQeditor might do some weird things when unpacking merged mpq data resulting in a lot of 0kb blp files and empty folders that don't have a corresponding entry in the md5 trs file.<br>
+This seems "normal" but it might be something that needs investigating later
-- We are translating the md5 names for WMO's (buildings, raids, dungeons, etc) however as they are a layered map system I don't know the best way to compile them yet.
+- We are translating the md5 names for WMO's (buildings, raids, dungeons, etc) however as they are a layered map system I don't know the best way to compile them yet.<br>
 So Kalimdor has a Tanaris WMO room map folder inside it, this folder is not touched, but Kalimdor will still be converted and compiled.
 And the whole WMO folder is blacklisted from the macroMap script.<br>
-So this means we will get a satalight map of all the lands, Azeroth, Kalidar, Northrend and some raids like Nexus80 and the PVPZones but, we won't get a satalight map of Ragefire Chasm or wailing caverns as they are technically indoors, where the satalight can't see.
+So this means we will get a satalight map of all the lands, Azeroth, Kalidar, Northrend and some raids like Nexus80 and the PVPZones but, we won't get a satalight map of Ragefire Chasm or Wailing Caverns as they are technically indoors, where the satalight can't see.<br>
+I am working on this and have made some progress in it.<br>
+Undercity_ZZZ_XX_YY.
+I can compile all the XX_YY back together, but I have no idea how the ZZZ all join back together.<br>
+Ogrimmar_ZZZ_XX_YY actually seems to be worse with 144 ZZZ "zones".

 # Why?
 Well compiling the maps in this way will give you a 1:1 scale satellite overview world map.
 So take the well known GM Island at the very top of Kalimdor, or the lesser known unused island at the bottom.<br>
 These exported world maps are arranged and filled to scale, so you know exactly how many map tiles you have to fatigue swim to get to places.
 Or can more easily find other random things out in the ocean or other unused parts of the map where the game maps where "glued" together.
 So this makes things like flying to the other parts of Emerald Dream a little easier to navigate.<br>
+Also this is a grate way to explore versions of WoW without actually running them.
+Or at least gives you a good idea what has changed over time.<br>
 So yes, if you see it on the macro map, you should be able to fly or telehack past world borders to see it in-game.
 As the macro map is layed out the same as it is rendered in-game.<br>
 This also means we can get a complete world map of development zones as they where still in the game.
 So we only have one leak for the development map, but going off the minimap data, we only have around 6% of that map and the rest of the map model data is missing.
 Or Emerald Dream, where we can tell from the minimap that it's not meant to be this green, a lot of this neon green is because of missing textures.
 Textures that are shown on the minimap but not in-game anymore.<br>
 On the subject of Emerald Dream, map tiles map24_27 to map24_30 and etc, the ones that are mostly black with a little bit of real map in the top corner.<br>